 The Data Science Institute at Saint Peter’s University is comprised of the fastest growing collection of academic programs in the Frank J. Guarini School of Business.
 The Institute recruits globally and attracts students from all across the world.
 The current programs in the Institute include the master’s programs in data science, business analytics, marketing science, cyber security, a M.B.A. in business analytics and a new Ph.D. program.
 Undergraduate programs are currently being developed.

-“Saint Peter’s has become a leader in the cutting edge disciplines that are under the umbrella of the Data Science Institute and we will continue to strengthen our position in order to prepare students for the wide range of careers in these areas,” said Frederick Bonato, Ph.D., has been appointed to the position of provost and vice president for academic affairs at Saint Peter’s University.
+“Saint Peter’s has become a leader in the cutting edge disciplines that are under the umbrella of the Data Science Institute and we will continue to strengthen our position in order to prepare students for the wide range of careers in these areas,” said Frederick Bonato, Ph.D., provost and vice president for academic affairs at Saint Peter’s University.
 “The Institute continues to grow in enrollment, but also in the high level of research that the faculty and students produce.
 Under the leadership of Joseph Gilkey, Ph.D., the Institute has earned a reputation that has reached well beyond the United States.”

 Dr. Gilkey, director of the Data Science Institute, took some time to share the background on the growth of data science at Saint Peter’s and what the future holds.

 How has the data science program changed since its inception?

 The data science program began in 2018 with two programs and 43 students.
 Today, the Data Science Institute encompasses eight programs, which are offered fully online, on-campus and in a hybrid fashion.
 There are currently 462 students in the Institute.